XtracT/mealiemate/README.md

 - Ensure your code follows the project's style and includes appropriate tests.
 - Add or update documentation as necessary.
 - Open a Pull Request with a clear description of changes.

+You can refer to the [archictecture](doc/architecture.md) for further clarification of how Mealiemate is designed.

 Areas for improvement: